Arrow 3: Specifications

 Israel Aerospace Industries announced in June 2009, that the Arrow 3 patented exoatmospheric interception method includes a two-stage interceptor, like the Arrow 2, but purely based on hit-to-kill technology.
-Unlike most kill vehicles, which use liquid or gas propulsion, the new Israeli kill vehicle will be propelled by an ordinary rocket motor equipped with a thrust-vectoring nozzle.
+Unlike most kill vehicles, which use liquid or gas propulsion, the new Israeli kill vehicle will be propelled by an ordinary solid rocket motor equipped with a thrust-vectoring nozzle.
 It will also be fitted with a gimbaled seeker for hemispheric coverage.
 By measuring the seeker's line-of-sight propagation relative to the vehicle's motion, the kill vehicle will use proportional navigation to divert its course and line up exactly with the target's flight path.
 Joseph Hasson, chief missile designer at IAI, who patented the new kill vehicle with his colleague Galya Goldner, says that the concept is relatively simple, reliable and inexpensive, and is based on mature technologies.
 Furthermore, the kill vehicle's divert capability and agility reduce the need for detection and tracking systems, which usually accompany remote sensor-assisted exoatmospheric kills.
 IAI displayed a full-sized model of the Arrow 3 missile and its kill vehicle at the June 2009 Paris Air Show.

 Arrow 3 should be able to intercept ballistic missiles, especially those carrying weapons of mass destruction, at altitudes of over 100 km, and in greater ranges.
 It could also be ship-based.
 Arrow 3 is faster than the Arrow 2 and slightly smaller, weighing nearly half.

 An Arrow 3 battery is expected to intercept salvos of more than five ballistic missiles within 30 seconds.
 Arrow 3 can be launched into an area of space before it is known where the target missile is going.
 When the target and its course are identified, the Arrow interceptor is redirected using its thrust-vectoring nozzle to close the gap and conduct a "body-to-body" interception.

 Arrow 3 may have a reduced 30-year life-cycle cost.
 It should use the same launch system as Arrow 2.
-Reportedly it will cost $2–3 million per unit, while program cost is estimated at some $700–$800 million over three years.
+In 2010 it was reported to cost $2–3 million per unit, while program cost was estimated at $700–$800 million over three years.

-According to numerous Israeli experts, including Prof. Yitzhak Ben Yisrael, former director of the Israeli Administration for the Development of Weapons and Technological Infrastructure and currently the chairman of the Israeli Space Agency, it is also possible that the Arrow 3 could serve as an anti-satellite weapon.
+According to numerous Israeli experts, including Prof. Isaac Ben-Israel, former director of the Israeli Administration for the Development of Weapons and Technological Infrastructure and currently the chairman of the Israeli Space Agency, it is also possible that the Arrow 3 could serve as an anti-satellite weapon.